 It should be noted that those making a move across will need some elements of training to get them up to speed with certain areas.
 But that would be the same if you were making the move the opposite way.
 People have made this move and I’m confident more will start to make the move in the coming years.

 In a market that can suffer from supply and demand issues, should businesses be looking outside the box and considering those with relevant but non-private sector experience and vice-versa?

-If you would like to discuss any of the above, please email myself on email@example.com.
+If you would like to discuss any of the above, you can find my contact details here.